dankamongmen/scblockchain/doc/networking.md

 NodeAdvertisements are currently timestamped with the node startup time, and it is thought that they might one day be named and signed.

+### P2P connections

+Each node has an artificial maximum number K of established connections.
+In a network of N nodes, it is expected that K < N. We'd like to maintain the following properties:

+1. The network is connected, i.e., there are no isolated subnetworks.
+2. The pathlength between any two nodes is minimized, which seems related to minimizing clustering coefficient across the graph.
+3. No two nodes have more than one active connection between them, even if one or both nodes advertise multiple addresses.
+4. Nodes ought be able to move among addresses, even ones recently occupied by other nodes, without artificial latency.
+5. Connections ought not "flap" without true benefits to the network.

+If the network is disconnected, partitioned subnetworks will build different ledgers.
+When the subnetworks reconnect, only one ledger can persist, and any transactions on discarded ledgers are effectively lost.
+Minimized pathlengths imply minimized steps for a broadcasted transaction to reach the entire network (at the possible expense of some wasted bandwidth).
+It does not make sense for two nodes to maintain more than one connection.

+It is essential that the network must not evolve to a state where two subnetworks are statically saturated (i.e. each node has K connections, all within the subnetwork).
+Such subnetworks will never reconnect.
+This requirement drives the peer connection selection algorithm.
+Nodes ought prefer connections that lead to lower max pathlengths.
+Doing so perfectly requires perfect knowledge of the network, so this decision is made in the context of connected peers only.

+Two connections between nodes N1 and N2 could arise several ways:

+1. N1 and N2 could truly simultaneously establish connections to one another.
+2. N1, already connected to N2, could establish a new connection to an advertised address, and discover N2 on the other side.
+3. N2, already having accepted a conn from N1, could establish a new connection to an advertised address, and discover N1 on the other side.
+4. N1, already connected to N2, restarts silently.
+It connects to N2, which
+ thinks it already has a connection from N1.
+5. N2, already having accepted a conn from N1, restarts silently.
+It connects to N1, which thinks it already has a connection to N2.

+Cases 1, 4, and 5 imply that we cannot simply "choose the older (or newer) connection".
+If we choose the older connection, one side might have an older connection which no longer exists on the other side.
+If we choose the newer connection, two peers can "flap", establishing and tearing down connections to one another (remember that a node doesn't know what node it's connecting to, only some advertised addresses).
+In the event of simultaneous connections, there might not even be an "older" connection, and the nodes are not guaranteed to see the same ordering in any case.

+There is a natural symmetry break provided by TLS: the ServerCertificate message is sent and verified prior to the ClientCertificate message.
+Upon receiving the peer cert, a node discovers that peer's name, and can make meaningful decisions.
+After verifying the ServerCertificate, N1 (having connected to N2) should:

+1. If name(N2) == name(N1), disconnect
+2. If N1 already has a connection to name(N2), the new connection is undesirable, *unless* N2 has forgotten the connection.
+N1 should disconnect the new session immediately, and ping N2 on the old connection, triggering a short timeout.
+If N2 is indeed a dead connection, it will quickly expire, and a new connection can arise to N2.
+It is true (see below) that N2 would be likely to disconnect the newer connection itself assuming that the old connection is indeed valid, but in the meantime, what should N1 do with two open connections?
+3. If N1 already has a connection from name(N2), only one of the two connections is desirable, but the two sides need agree on which one.
+With different clocks, connection age is not a metric.
+Instead, we derive the desired direction between two peers:
+    * Hash name(N1) and name(N2), generating B-bit hashes H(N1), H(N2)
+    * Add H(N1) and H(N2) modulo 2^B and take the result's parity
+    * If even, the name having the lesser hash is deemed the client
+    * If odd, the name having the lesser hash is deemed the server If N1 is decided to be the client by this procedure, it ought disconnect the existing connection from name(N2), and continue with its new connection.
+It can expect the server to make the same decision (i.e. if N2 receives N1's ClientCertificate on the new connection before receiving the shutdown of the old connection, it will perform its own shutdown of the old connection, and let the new one through).
+If the new connection is torn down, N1 ought ping N2 on the old connection, triggering a short timeout (for the same reason as in 2 above).
+We do the parity operation rather than e.g. simple lexicographic comparison to break a complete ordering on names, which would otherwise bias the network (over time, the lexicographically extreme nodes would be all-client or all-server).
+We compare hashes for the same reason.
+We hash because otherwise structure in name distribution would be reflected in our partial ordering.
+All three are necessary to deliver a deterministic relation without global bias.
+4. The new connection should be considered established.

+At this point, N1 sends a ClientCertificate message to N2 (having accepted the connection from N1).
+N2 should:

+1. If name(N1) == name(N2), disconnect (ought already have happened)
+2. If N2 already has a connection from name(N1), the new connection is undesirable, *unless* N1 has forgotten the old connection.
+As in 2 above, N2 ought disconnect the new session, and ping N1 on the old one.
+If we could assume that N1 wouldn't send its ClientCertificate early, and would only do so after having verified that it has no existing connection to N2, N2 could prefer the newer connection, and kill the old.
+We have chosen not to exploit this assumption, as TLS does not seem to require it.
+3. If N2 already has a connection to name(N1), the situation is exactly the same as 3 above.
+Hash the names to break symmetry, establish a bias, disconnect the undesirable connection, and ping on the old one if appropriate.

 ## Public key infrastructure

 Catena nodes employ a 4-level PKI.
 At the top is the self-signed, long-lived